 Your detection dataset needs to be in a supported format to use the plug-in BYOD feature.
 We currently support data in the MS COCO and Pascal VOC formats.

 Before you begin, you will need your license key and to have been granted access to the Latent AI container registry in order to complete the SDK installation process.

 The LEIP SDK is distributed in a Docker container.
 Please verify you have Docker version 1.19 or greater installed on your target host and have allocated at least 4GB of memory for Docker.
-While Latent AI provides several Docker variants of the SDK depending on your hardware target, the initial AGX recipe is only provided with the Cuda Optimized container.
+While Latent AI provides several Docker variants of the SDK depending on your hardware target, the initial AGX recipe is only provided with the Cuda and Cuda10.2 optimized containers.

-Then, choose the container you would like to use for your development environment.
+Choose the container you would like to use for your development environment.
 There are multiple options depending on your use case.
 The latest version will always include the latest tag.
-However, if you need a specific version, the versions are available by replacing the variant’s latest tag with the version number string (for example, registry.latentai.io/leip-sdk/gpu-cuda10.2:2.5.0).
+However, if you need a specific version, the versions are available by replacing the variant’s latest tag with the version number string (for example, registry.latentai.io/leip-sdk/gpu-cuda:2.6.0).

 If you need access to the registry or your license key, please contact email@example.com for assistance.